HosseinMohammadii/DM-DBScan/README.md

 algorithm	works.
 Our	purpose	is	to	use	DBSCAN	to	find	dense	disease	clusters	inside	Iran.

+# For more explanation please read pdf file dbscan section

 # Actual outputs
 For see real outputs on map run on your sysmtem connected to internet.